Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Departments will provide recognition to employees with a minimum of one year of service to those who identify retirement as the reason for leaving the public service.
-Retiring employees are eligible for the following:
+Departments will provide recognition to employees with a minimum of 20 years of service to those who identify retirement as the reason for leaving the public service.

-- A retirement gift item from the vendor gift catalogue within the applicable gift value maximum
+- a retirement gift item from the vendor gift catalogue valued at $300, or

-- A cash award, minus the applicable tax deductions.
+- a $300 cash award, minus the applicable tax deductions, or

 Premier's Public Service Awards

 The Premier’s Public Service Awards (PPSAs) are the pinnacle of recognition in the APS, honouring teams and individuals who have done extraordinary work and demonstrated outstanding leadership qualities in the APS.

 - Team – Awards celebrating teams of three or more that have done exceptional work in the areas of service delivery innovation for Albertans, service delivery innovation for the APS or public policy innovation.

 - Individual – Awards honouring individuals who have demonstrated outstanding leadership qualities, irrespective of whether or not they are in leadership positions.

 - Excellence in Diversity and Inclusion (D&I) in the APS - Presented to individuals, teams or other groups within the APS who have demonstrated exemplary work outside of primary, work-related responsibilities, in the advancement of D&I.